zatch10/ILLC3/README.md

 # ILLC3

-ILLC3 is a Visual Studio code extention that adds native support to Visual studio code for lc3 assembly.
+ILLC3 is a Visual Studio code extention that adds native support to Visual Studio Code for lc3 assembly.

 ## Features

-* Syntax highlighting for LC3 including differentiation between operands, registers, comments, pseudo ops, and data types
+* Syntax highlighting for LC3 including differentiation between operands, registers, comments, pseudo-ops, and data types

-* Auto complete support in the form of RTL statements for operands and pseudo ops
+* Auto complete support in the form of RTL statements for operands and pseudo-ops

 * Shortcuts implemented for various operands:
     1. shift + enter + a     --> inserts ADD